 Can we agree that our nation – I mean these USA – need some serious intervention and graces from God?
 I fear that if we don’t change our collective ways, God will either intervene somewhat less gently.
 Otherwise, He’ll owe … Continue reading

 I was drafting something along these lines, but Fr.
 John Hunwicke has expressed also many of the points I wanted to get across (with my emphases and comment):

 First, you may recall that last year we had a project to help one of the Swiss Guard have custom armor made.
-HERE I’ve stayed in touch with the Guard … Continue reading
+HERE I’ve stayed in touch with the Guard and his … Continue reading

-Context: I found my old audio files of my recitation of the Rosary in Latin that I used on my old Ustream feed (back when … Continue reading
+Context: I found my old audio files of my recitation of the Rosary in Latin that I used on my old Ustream feed (back when I … Continue reading

 What does a Priest’s bug out bag look like?
-I would assume supplies to administer the sacraments in an emergency. … Continue reading
+I would assume supplies to administer the sacraments in an emergency.

 I have decided to reread Benedict XVI’s third volume of Jesus of Nazareth: The Infancy Narratives.
 It is shorter than the other two volumes, but there are riches within.

 I have on occasion mentioned the best rosaries I have ever seen.
 They are made by a acquaintance and collaborator way back in the days when I was still involved with Compuserve!
 One of the participants started her own rosary … Continue reading

 The Holy Father is, as I type, at Santa Maria Maggiore for recitation of the Most Holy Rosary.

 First, a commercial: Years ago an acquaintance who participated on the old Compuserve Catholic Forum started her own online rosary business.
-She made the most beautiful – and also strongest – … Continue reading
+She made the most beautiful – and also strongest – rosaries … Continue reading

 There is a beautiful tradition for this day (often right at 1200 noon).
 Once upon a time one could obtain this day a plenary indulgence by reciting the Supplication to the Madonna of Pompeii.
 The other day for this is … Continue reading

 I don’t often post about apparitions of Our Blessed Mother, though I pay diligent attention to those which are approved by the Holy See and some attention to those which have the approval of local bishops.
-With that in mind, … Continue reading

 We would do well to get ourselves ready.
-We need good examinations of conscience, good confessions, good Communions – always GOOD … Continue reading
+We need good examinations of conscience, good confessions, good Communions – always GOOD Communions. … Continue reading